2007 Greek Football Cup final

-The 2007 Greek Cup Final was the 63rd final of the Greek Cup.
-The match took place on 5 May 2007 at Panthessaliko Stadium, for the first time.
+The 2007 Greek Cup final was the 63rd final of the Greek Cup.
+The match took place on 5 May 2007 at Panthessaliko Stadium.
 The contesting teams were Panathinaikos and AEL.
-It was Panathinaikos' twenty sixth Greek Cup Final in their 99 years of existence and AEL's fourth Greek Cup Final in their 43-year history.
+It was Panathinaikos' twenty seventh Greek Cup final in their 99 years of existence and AEL's fourth Greek Cup final in their 43-year history.
 AEL's defender Stelios Venetidis won the cup with a third different club in his career, after PAOK in 2001 and Olympiacos in 2005 and 2006.

 Venue

-This was the first Greek Cup Final held at the Panthessaliko Stadium.
+This was the first Greek Cup final held at Panthessaliko Stadium.

-The Panthessaliko Stadium was built in 2004.
+Panthessaliko Stadium was built in 2004.
 The stadium is used as a venue for Niki Volos.
-Its current capacity is 22,700.
+Its current capacity is 22,189.

 Background

-Panathinaikos had reached the Greek Cup Final twenty five times, winning sixteen of them.
-The last time that had played in a Final was in 2004, where they had won Olympiacos by 3–1.
+Panathinaikos had reached the Greek Cup final twenty six times, winning sixteen of them.
+The last time that they had played in a final was in 2004, where they had won against Olympiacos by 3–1.